About

 Finding out what works best

-“Once I hired Margot and Dennis, I realised I needed extra support how to communicate and work with them.
-For me, it meant becoming a jobcoach myself, I followed the certification program and now I am a certified jobcoach.
-For me this means I now have the opportunity and the capability to tune in to the needs of Dennis and Margot and others like them; it is all tailor-made support.
-For instance, Dennis’ wish is to work with a solid structure in relation to our meetings and our agreements.
-I have to keep my appointments with him as planned, I should not change them, which for most employees would not be a problem.
-We communicate via Whatsapp, which is for him the best way to communicate.
-If that’s the case, I just do it, it’s not always easy, but still, this is how he functions best.
-I try to treat others as I would like to be treated myself, I understand his choices and accept them.
-And it works out well.”
+“Once I had hired Margot and Dennis, I realised that I needed support in learning how to communicate with and work alongside them.
+This meant becoming a job coach myself.
+I followed the certification programme and am now a certified job coach.
+This means I can now provide Dennis, Margot and others like them with tailored support based on their individual needs.
+For example, Dennis would like a solid structure for our meetings and agreements.
+I must keep my appointments with him as planned and should not change them, which would not be a problem for most employees.
+We communicate via WhatsApp, which is the best way for him.
+I just do it; it’s not always easy, but this is how he functions best.
+I try to treat others as I would like to be treated myself.
+I understand and accept his choices.
+And it works out well”.

 Being responsible in equality

-“We are all equal and we do it all together.
-Being complementary to each other also brings you further.
-We work together with an emphasis on each other’s qualities, which leads to fine results.
-At the same time, things like rent or any other challenge or problem; it is me who needs to solve it.
-Still, I see it like this: my people do not work for me, I have people with whom I have the honour to work with.
-I believe in being equal and making the most beautiful things when working together.
-When things do not work out well, it is me that needs to find out, that has the responsibility to solve things, together.”
+“We are all equal, and we achieve things together.
+Complementing each other also gets you further.
+We work together, emphasising each other’s qualities, and this leads to good results.
+At the same time, when it comes to things like rent, or any other challenges or problems, I am the one who needs to solve them.
+However, I see it like this: my people don’t work for me; I have the honour of working with them.
+I believe in equality and in creating beautiful things through collaboration.
+When things do not work out well, I need to take responsibility for finding solutions.”

 Support that works

-“We work closely together with the national social security office; we have good contacts with one of their relation managers.
-I know, hiring persons with ‘special needs’ means completing much paperwork.
-No fun, but if you calculate, you find out how much you benefit from completing them; it’s worthwhile spending your time.
-There is one insurance available for us that I like, it is no-risk insurance for your employees with a disability.
-This no-risk insurance guarantees receiving the salary of your employee when this employee drops out of work because of an illness or a disease.
-It might be just this extra support you need when thinking of hiring a person with a disability.
-I have such an insurance; my experience is I hardly ever make use of it.”
+“We work closely with the national social security office.
+We have good contacts with one of their relation managers.
+I know that hiring people with ‘special needs’ means completing a lot of paperwork.
+It’s not enjoyable, but if you calculate the benefits of completing the paperwork, you’ll see that it’s worthwhile spending your time on it.
+There is one insurance policy that I like for employees with disabilities: it’s no-risk insurance.
+This insurance guarantees that you will receive your employee’s salary if they drop out of work due to illness or disease.
+This insurance could provide the extra support you need when considering hiring a person with a disability.
+I have this insurance and, in my experience, I hardly ever make use of it”.

 On the long term